Andre601/mkdocs-materialx/docs/alternatives.md

 - Limited Markdown capabilities, not as advanced as Python Markdown
 - Many Open Source projects moved away from GitBook

-Many users switched from [GitBook] to Material for MkDocs, as they want to keep control and ownership of their documentation, favoring an Open Source solution.
+Many users switched from [GitBook] to MaterialX for MkDocs, as they want to keep control and ownership of their documentation, favoring an Open Source solution.

   [GitBook]: https://www.gitbook.com/